Aki-07/IInventiv-DocSathi/README.md

 - **Not for diagnosis.** The system never infers diagnoses.
 It only captures a diagnosis/problem if explicitly present in the note.
 - **No hallucination policy.** If a value is not present, it stays `null` and is flagged.
 - **Use only synthetic/de-identified text** in demo mode.
 A PII detector masks common identifiers before LLM calls.

 ---

-# ABDM-Ready Clinical Note Structuring Assistant (DocSathi)

-A clinician-facing documentation assistant that converts **free-text OPD/clinic notes** into a **standardized visit summary** and an **ABDM-aligned, interoperable structured export**.
-It is designed for **documentation support only** (not diagnosis): missing or uncertain details are **flagged for clinician confirmation** instead of being guessed.

-## What this project does
-Given a free-text note (synthetic / de-identified), the app:
-- Extracts structured fields (complaints, duration, vitals, medications, tests, follow-up, etc.)
-- Runs deterministic validation + normalization (e.g., BP split, frequency normalization)
-- Produces a compact **Flags** list for missing/ambiguous items
-- Exports a minimal **FHIR-like bundle** shaped for downstream ABDM-style workflows (mapping-ready; not claiming certification)

-## Safety & scope
-- **Not for diagnosis.** The system never infers diagnoses.
-It only captures a diagnosis/problem if explicitly present in the note.
-- **No hallucination policy.** If a value is not present, it stays `null` and is flagged.
-- **Use only synthetic/de-identified text** in demos.
-A PII detector masks common identifiers before LLM calls.

----